NodeBE4/opinion/_posts/2022-05-09-EnclavedMicrostate.md

  – General grievances about Nijisanji just following the money and not balancing things out among its talents [(1)](https://twitter.com/currymaru25/status/1527552173944426496)

 In short there seems to be a strong perception that while more merch is nice, [this is unpog](https://twitter.com/GranTzKptw/status/1527526639650762752).

+----- __435.2__ -----2022-05-20 23:14:06+08:00:

+I know that comparisons to Holo that come from me are always going to be favourable towards it, but I can't help but compare the rather 'survival of the fittest' approach Nijisanji has taken to Holo having a bit more of a 'no one left behind' mentality.
+Take for instance the ID branches: while Niji subsumed its ID branch and have continued to be radio silent to its fans about merch, Hololive had Bahasa Indonesia as an official announcement language at 3rd Fes and heavily pushed them during the most recent Music Weekend.
+From a pure corporate profit perspective one can't *blame* Nijisanji for focussing on the bottom line, but it's still been a *choice* to take the approach they have because they could just as well have gone for slightly less profitable merch lines for its less popular but longer-running talents.
+I guess this also applies as a reply to /u/megadongs' comment too.

+----- __435.3__ -----2022-05-20 23:15:45+08:00:

+It's almost like people's definition of 'corporate' is Hololive and Hololive specifically, and so when NijiEN turns up it's still 'indie' despite being literally the other biggest VTuber corporation out there.

+----- __435.4__ -----2022-05-20 23:25:53+08:00:

+It's been confirmed that at least one of IN is on NijiEN's management staff now, but even so that's small consolation.